-The markups analysis develops appropriate markups (e.g., wholesaler markups) in the distribution chain and sales taxes to convert MSP estimates derived in the engineering analysis to consumer prices, which are then used in the LCC and PBP analysis.
-At each step in the distribution channel, companies mark up the price of the equipment to cover business costs and profit margin.
+The markups analysis develops appropriate markups (e.g., retailer markups, wholesaler markups, contractor markups) in the distribution chain and sales taxes to convert MSP estimates derived in the engineering analysis to consumer prices, which are then used in the LCC and PBP analysis.
+At each step in the distribution channel, companies mark up the price of the product to cover business costs and profit margin.

 DOE developed baseline and incremental markups for each actor in the distribution chain.
-Baseline markups are applied to the price of equipment with baseline efficiency, while incremental markups are applied to the difference in price between baseline and higher-efficiency models (the incremental cost increase).
-The incremental markup is typically less than the baseline markup and is designed to maintain similar per-unit operating profit before and after new or amended standards.
+Baseline markups are applied to the price of products with baseline efficiency, while incremental markups are applied to the difference in price between baseline and higher-efficiency models (the incremental cost increase).
+The incremental markup is typically less than the baseline markup and is designed to maintain similar per-unit operating profit before and after new or amended standards.7

-Chapter 6 of the preliminary TSD provides details on DOE's development of markups for BVM equipment.
+Chapter 6 of the preliminary analysis TSD provides details on DOE's development of markups for dehumidifiers.